Resting And Holding Meat After Cooking

 I have made some changes in the last months that in my opinion made my larger cuts of meat taste better and kept them juicier.

-I use to cook my Boston buts for 4 – 5 hours unwrapped and then wrap them with apple juice.
+I used to cook my Boston buts for 4 – 5 hours unwrapped and then wrap them with apple juice before finishing the cooking.

 Now I cook them for 6 – 8 hours unwrapped and then wrap them with nothing added and cook them another 6 – 8 hours.